16 Genius Uses for Baby Wipes You Never Thought to Try

 Did you get a bit too much sun at the beach?
 You can temporarily cool a sunburn by gently patting the area with a baby wipe.
 If that doesn’t do the trick, try one of these home remedies for sunburn.
 Baby wipes can also be used to treat cuts and scrapes.
 Although most wipes don’t have any antiseptic properties, there’s nothing wrong with using one for an initial cleansing before applying the proper topical treatment.

 Freshen up your drawers

 To make lightly scented sachets for your dresser drawers, cut baby wipes into squares and add a few drops of your favorite essential oil.
 The squares will keep your dresser smelling fresh and prevent your clothes from taking on a woody scent.
-If you Here are the perfect scents for every room in your home.

 Put an end to pet fur

 Rub down your cat or dog with a baby wipe to stop shedding fur in its tracks.
 The wipe’s moisture will attract loose fur and leave your pet smelling fresh.
 When cleaning dust, Sean Parry recommends using the moisture of baby wipes to trap the dust.
 This technique is similarly effective for pet hair, which can be quickly collected from the floor using damp baby wipes.
 Baby wipes are gentle enough to use on their paws too, so keep a container near your entryway to assist with cleanup on rainy or snowy days.

 If you pull a sweater on only to find it covered in deodorant streaks, give it a once over with a slightly wet baby wipe.
 In addition to remedying carpet blemishes, cleaning expert Sean Parry says that baby wipes can often remove clothing stains too.
 All you have to do is blot your clothing with a moist baby wipe and watch the white streak disappear!